notarized letter template notarized letter template

 6. Are there any misconceptions about notarized letters?

 Yes, a common misconception is that notarization automatically makes a document legally binding.
-While a notary’s role is to verify identity and voluntary signing, enforceability of the document depends on its content and compliance with laws, not just notarization.
+While a notary’s role is to verify identity and voluntary signing, the enforceability of the document depends on its content and compliance with laws, not just notarization.
 On another note, notary powers and rules may vary by jurisdiction.

 7. How can I prepare to have a letter notarized?